Fresh Herb Pasta

 Recipe by MaryJane Robbins

 Plain egg pasta is elevated to new heights by adding fresh herbs to the dough.
-Inspired by Richard Olney's recipe in his stunning book "Provence the Beautiful Cookbook," the recipe offers endless variations depending on your choice of greens and herbs.
+Inspired by Richard Olney's recipe in his stunning book Provence: The Beautiful Cookbook, this dough offers endless variations depending on your choice of greens and herbs.
+A simple dressing of melted butter and fresh Parmesan cheese is outstanding and lets the subtle flavors of the herbs shine through.

 Prep